kevinnilson/WebComponents4Kids/web_components.md

 # Web Components

-**Web Components** are a set of new web standards being produced by **Google** engineers that allow for the creation of reusable widgets or components in the web.
+**Web Components** are a set of standards currently being produced by Google engineers as a W3C specification that allow for the creation of reusable widgets or components in the web.

 **Web Components** consist of 4 main elements which can be used separately or all together: